 Zoom Settings Checklist

-If Local Recording is disabled in your Zoom Settings, the OnBoard Recording Assistant will fail to record.
+If Record to Computer Files is disabled in your Zoom Settings, the OnBoard Recording Assistant will fail to record.

 - Go to your Zoom Settings.